0xPolygon/storage-delta/README.md

 bash lib/storage-layout-checker/run.sh <COMMIT_OR_TAG>
 ```

-Contracts with identified differences will be listed as `OLD` and `NEW` tables.
+Contracts with identified differences will be listed as `OLD` and `NEW` table files.
 To examine a finding, open the two files side by side.

-Additionally, `removed.txt` file will be created, listing the names of contracts no longer included in the suite.
+Additionally, `removed.txt` file will be created, with the names of removed contracts.

 ## Legend